felipelopes02/felipelopes02/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Finanblue
-- 🌱 I’m currently learning SQL, Angular
+- 🌱 I’m currently learning C#, Angular
 -->